parsiya/parsiya.net/content/post/2015/2015-08-01-network-traffic-attribution-on-windows.markdown

 {{< imgcap src="/images/2015/TrafficAttribution1/07.PNG" title="ProcessName is notepad++.exe" >}}

 But we want to look at spawned processes too.
-Let’s remove this filter and find all child processes for `notepad++.exe` using another filter.
+Let's remove this filter and find all child processes for `notepad++.exe` using another filter.
 The new filter is `Parent PID is 3964`and it will show captured events for `gup.exe`.

 {{< imgcap src="/images/2015/TrafficAttribution1/08.PNG" title="ProcessName is Parent PID is 3964" >}}